adamwshero/terraform-aws-kms/README.md

 ## Examples

-Look at our [examples](examples/) where you can get a better context of usage for both Terraform and Terragrunt.
+Look at our [Terraform example](latest/examples/terraform/) where you can get a better context of usage for both Terraform.
+The Terragrunt example can be viewed directly from GitHub.

 ## Usage